Toyota NR engine: 2NR-VE

 Based on the 1.5-litre 2NR-FE engine, The 2NR-VE was adapted by Daihatsu for its products and it's also used by Toyota for their products based on Daihatsu New Global Architecture (DNGA).
 An idle stop-start system is introduced for the Perodua Myvi and Toyota Rush (since 2021) to enhance fuel efficiency.
+The commercial variant used in the Daihatsu Gran Max has different output adjustment but still features Dual VVT-i.